-For both the Rosemount and Lansdowne courses at Blairgowrie, the dangers are similar with positional play from the tee being vital.
-Choosing a three wood or a long iron is often the sensible option.
-Accuracy is essential as the Lansdowne is one of the most unforgiving golf courses in Perthshire.
-A string of long par fours where a driver is not advised leaves long second shots.
-Tough but often the best route.
+For both the Rosemount and Lansdowne courses at Blairgowrie, the dangers are similar, with positional play from the tee being vital.
+Opting for a 3-wood or a long iron instead of driver is often the smart play.

 Golf Course Road